 Property flipping or house flipping, as some people call it, can be a lucrative way to earn money in real estate — if it's done right.
 Since it requires a sizable investment of your own money, becoming a property flipper can also be a risk that doesn’t always reap the rewards.
 Many people get into real estate, via the house flipping route, to earn a part-time income or as a way to experiment with a real estate career while discovering which real estate career path is the best for their lifestyle.
-If you’re interested in becoming a house flipper, these steps will help you get going on the right track.
+If you're interested in becoming a house flipper, these steps will help you go on the right track.

 Get A Real Estate License

 When beginning a flipping career, it's a good idea to be the most rather than the least prepared.
 You don't need your real estate license to become a house flipper, but it's a good idea to get your real estate license because it will open up more opportunities for you throughout the process.
 Studying for a real estate license test lays a great foundation for house flippers of all the details, vocabulary, and forms needed to buy and sell a home.

 Most states have several disclosure forms required by law.
 The national exam gives flippers confidence that they've mastered the material.
 That material includes information on disclosure forms, zoning challenges, financing details, and Home Owners Association regs, all of which are critical information attached to buying and selling homes.
 While everyone thinks that real estate is easy, it's actually the opposite.
 Knowing what can go wrong — all the liability issues — can help reduce your risk.

 When buying and selling a home, it’s all about the Multiple Listing Service (MLS), which is the place to go for accurate information on properties for sale and properties sold.
 Unlike some online listing sites, the MLS status data is “accurate and verifiable.”
 Other sites aren’t reliable 100% of the time, and you always have to go back to the MLS.